Powerball $2.04 billion winning ticket sold in California, $1 million winner in Massachusetts

 According to California Lottery, one winning ticket was sold at Joe's Service Center in Altadena.

-In Massachusetts, one person matched all five numbers but not the Power Ball and won a $1 million prize.
-The Lottery has not yet revealed where the ticket was sold.
+In Massachusetts, one person matched all five numbers but not the Powerball and won a $1 million prize.
+According to the state lottery, it was a quick pick ticket sold at West Squantum Market and Liquors on West Squantum Street in Quincy.
+The store will get a $10,000 bonus for selling the ticket.

+Nine tickets bought in Massachusetts won $50,000 by matching four out of five numbers plus the Powerball.
+All were quick picks.

 The drawing was scheduled for 10:59 p.m.
 Monday but it was held off because one state's lottery needed "additional time to process its sales and play data," the Multi-State Lottery Association said in a statement Tuesday morning.